bwuzhang/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 VideoFileClip reads image into RGB format instead of BGR.
 It took me some time to figure this out.

+There are some false positives in the project video.
+Adding vehicle tracking between different frames can reduce some noise in the predictions.